SAP-archive/cloud-cap-nodejs-codejam/exercises/10/readme.md

 ### 4. Add the app router configuration

-Similar to the `srv` module, we need to add a module descriptor in the `app/` directory as well.
-We will embed the UI source files into an app router, to be able to connect the srv module and to forward requests to it.
+Similar to the `srv` module, we need to add a module descriptor for the `app` module as well.
+We will embed the UI source files into an app router, to be able to connect to the `srv` module and to forward requests to it.

-:point_right: Add a `package.json` file in the `app/` directory to start this module as a independent app router application within Cloud Foundry:
+:point_right: Create a new `package.json` file in the `app/` directory with the following content, to start this module as an independent app router application within Cloud Foundry:

 ```json
 {